usnistgov/SFA/README.md

 Replace the Tcl package [tcom](http://wiki.tcl.tk/1821) (COM) with the COM features in [twapi](http://twapi.magicsplat.com/).
 This will allow upgrading to Tcl 8.6.

 Replace the home-grown code to interact with Excel spreadsheets with [CAWT](http://www.cawt.tcl3d.org/).

-Replace the IFCsvr toolkit with [STEPcode toolkit](https://github.com/stepcode/stepcode) or another toolkit that can read STEP and IFC files.

 ## Contact